testcontainers/testcontainers-go/docs/features/wait/multi.md

 The Multi wait strategy will hold a list of wait strategies, in order to wait for all of them.
 It's possible to set the following conditions:

-- the startup timeout to be used, default is 60 seconds.
+- the startup timeout to be used in seconds, default is 60 seconds.

 ```golang
 req := ContainerRequest{